How to Apply

 2. How to Apply to BWS: Submit Your Inquiry & Application

 Tap your child’s program button (below) to create your inquiry in the BWS admissions portal and begin your journey with a conversation.
-Applications are currently closed, but thanks for letting us know if you would be interested in applying for your child/ren.
 Once you complete an application for your child or children, we may ask you to provide various supplemental documents, depending on your child/ren’s age and prior school experience.

 A complete list of admissions and enrollment dates is available on our school calendar.